hundreds-father-404

 09/21/2022, 10:07 PMbecause each list head that you start walking from might send you somewhere differentI was thinking only adding

-. so you could go RE -> RE -> RE -> Docker -> Local, theoretically, but that seems weird
+fallback_environment to remote_environment. so you could go RE -> RE -> RE -> Docker -> Local, theoretically, but that seems weird

 For Docker, it doesn't seem necessary to fallback to another Docker env?
 And falling back to an RE env seems weird, that you'd prefer RE.
-Hence why I was thinking Keep It Simple and have prefer_local_environment: bool
+Hence why I was thinking Keep It Simple and have prefer_local_environment: boolwitty-crayon-22786

 witty-crayon-22786